mpvano/radiohat/docs/getting_started_guide.md

 			unzip radiohat-main.zip

-	3. You should now see a folder called *radioHat-main* in your Downloads folder.
+	3. You should now see a folder called *radiohat-main* in your Downloads folder.
 Rename it to eliminate the suffix by using the command

 			mv radiohat-main radiohat